ZoeRorvig/seo-refactor/README.md

 ## Visuals

-The following is the full webpage:
+The following is a screenshot of the full webpage:

 ![screenshot](assets/images/search-engine-optimization-webpage.jpg)